 Laghang La is a high mountain pass at an elevation of 5.838m (19,153ft) above the sea level, located in the Ngari Prefecture of China's Tibet Autonomous Region.
 It's one of the highest roads on Earth.

-Located near the Indian-controlled part of the disputed Demchok sector, the road to the summit is totally unpaved.
+Located near the Indian-controlled part of the disputed Demchok sector, the road to the summit, also knoiwn as Lhagang La. is totally unpaved.
 When the snow falls - which it does in the winter – things get tough and slippery.
 Always check the weather forecast before you start your journey: adverse conditions are common.
 4x4 vehicle recommended.
 Facilities like electricity, medical aid, hot running water, western toilets etc. are rare to find.
 There are high chances of getting affected by AMS (Altitude Mountain Sickness).
 4x4 required.
 The area is totally closed to civilians.
 The road is narrow and heavily used by military vehicles, however, it’s very scenic, passing between 2 lakes fed by glaciers.
 It's one of the highest roads of the country.

 The road to the summit is very steep, hitting a grueling 17% of maximum gradient through some of the ramps.
 Starting at Yeban Line (303), the ascent is 4.4 km (2.73 miles) long.
 Over this distance the elevation gain is 380 meters.
 The average gradient is 8.63%.